PTC-Education/SpatialToolbox-RaspberryPi/README.md

 - Check that the API keys you made are for the same enterprise that your document is in.
 If you are working in cad.onshape.com, make sure you select "No enterprise".
 - Finally, check that you made the API keys on an account that has read, write, and delete access to the document URL you input.

-If you are having trouble connecting the On button to the checkpoints, follow these steps:
+If you are having trouble connecting the On Button to the checkpoints, follow these steps:
-- The On button needs to be connected to the image target.
-This means that when you first drag the On button into your experience, you should be locked on to the image target.
+- The On Button needs to be connected to the image target.
+This means that when you first drag the On Button into your experience, you should be locked on to the image target.
-- If when you drag from the On button to the checkpoint, the checkpoint is red, this means your On button is not attached to the image target.
-Try dragging the On button to the trash and creating a new On button that is attached to your image target.
+- If when you drag from the On Button to the checkpoint, the checkpoint node is red, this means your On Button is not attached to the image target.
+Try dragging the On Button to the trash and creating a new On Button that is attached to your image target.
-- **Note:** When the On button is properly attached the image target, it will disappear when you are no longer locked onto the image target.
-It might be helpful then to place the On button close to your image target so you don't have to zoom out as much.
+- **Note:** When the On Button is properly attached the image target, it will disappear when you are no longer locked onto the image target.
+It might be helpful then to place the On Button close to your image target so you don't have to zoom out as much.

 ## Resources
 Check out our Youtube Tutorial's to use the Toolbox: <b><a href="https://www.youtube.com/watch?v=3wkmBDgpb34&list=PLhL0fv9JyKMaWhaHmm21J6mgpp841zYYw">Using the Spatial Toolbox</a></b>